duggan/pontoon/docs/README.rst

 Pull requests for bugs are always welcome!
-New functionality should generally be preceded by a discussion, though if you've written something that you needed and want to contribute back, a pull request is a fine way to start that discussion :)
+New functionality should generally be preceded by a discussion, though if you've written something that you needed and want to contribute back, a pull request is a fine way to start that discussion :tada:

 All of the code in pontoon is
 `PEP-8 <http://www.python.org/dev/peps/pep-0008/>`__ audited (using